signalfx/tracing-examples/signalfx-tracing/signalfx-java-tracing/spring-boot-kotlin/README.md

-# Sprint Boot Auto-Instrumentation Example
+# Spring Boot Auto-Instrumentation Example

 This is an example of automatically producing traces using the [SignalFx Java Agent](https://github.com/signalfx/signalfx-java-tracing).